MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 - When converting chars to a number, the numeric value does not need to be null-terminated.
 Likewise, when converting a number to chars, the result is not null-terminated.
 - The conversion functions don't allocate memory.
 You own the buffer in all cases.
 - The conversion functions don't throw.
 A result is returned from which you can determine if the conversion succeeded.
-- The conversion are not runtime rounding-mode sensitive.
+- The conversion functions are not runtime rounding-mode sensitive.
-- The conversion are not locale aware.
+- The conversion functions are not locale aware.
 They always print and parse decimal points as `'.'`, and never as ',' for locales that use commas.

 ## `to_chars`